 Facilities and Services Available for Disabled Guests

-- Mobility scooter hire: Paultons Park offer a number of mobility scooters for hire.
-You must pre book a mobility scooter via Paultons Park website website Before your visit.
+- Mobility scooter hire: Paultons Park offers a limited number of mobility scooters for hire.
+You must pre book a mobility scooter via the Paultons Park website before your visit.
 Pre-book a mobility scooter link

-- Wheelchair hire: Paultons offers a limited number of wheelchair available to hire free of charge from first aid.
-Due to limited numbers Paultons Park recommend pre booking a wheelchair via email: enquiries@paultons.co.uk or phone: 023 8081 4442
+- Wheelchair hire: Paultons Park offers a limited number of self propelling wheelchairs available to hire free of charge from First Aid.
+Due to limited numbers, Paultons Park recommends pre booking a wheelchair via email: enquiries@paultons.co.uk or phone: 023 8081 4442

-- Ear defender hire: Ear defenders can be hired on a first come first serve base from the first aid centre for a £10 refundable deposit.
+- Ear defender hire: Ear defenders can be hired on a first come first served basis from the first aid centre for a £10 refundable deposit.

-- Changing place: Paultons Park have a changing places toilet located just after the entrance to the theme park.
+- Changing place: Paultons Park has a Changing Places toilet located just after the entrance to the theme park.
 Full details of the changing place via the changing places website.
-Paultons Park changing place link
+Paultons Park changing places link

-- Assistance dogs: Fully trained and experienced assistance dogs are welcome at Paultons park.
-Paultons Park offer a designated grass fouling area located behind the Pavilion in John and Anne’s Garden.
-For more information on visiting Paultons with an assistance dog please search ‘assistance dogs’ on Paultons website.
+- Assistance dogs: Fully trained and experienced assistance dogs are welcome at Paultons Park.
+Paultons Park offers a designated grass fouling area located behind the Pavilion in John and Anne’s Garden.
+For more information on visiting Paultons Park with an assistance dog please search ‘assistance dogs’ on Paultons website.
 Assistance dogs at Paultons Park link

-- Quiet areas: Paultons park have a number of sensory friendly and quiet gardens.
+- Quiet areas: Paultons Park has a number of sensory-friendly and quiet gardens.
 You can find out more about our experience using the quiet areas at the ‘quiet areas’ section of this blog post.

 Before Your Visit